JanneMattila/playground-aks-storage/static/azurefile-csi-nfs/folders.md

 # Folders using `folderName`

-You can mount only sub-folders for NFS fileshare to your containers.
+You can mount only sub-folders of NFS fileshare to your containers.

 Here are the main steps:

 1. Create storage account and NFS fileshare
+2. Create required sub-folders to the fileshare
-2. Create PV with `folderName` to map to sub-folder
+3. Create PV with `folderName` to map to sub-folder

+Here is example yaml:

 ```yaml
 apiVersion: v1